anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 <br/>
 <p style="text-align: justify;">
-What is happening here then is that by repeating the experience more and more, we get to retrieve the words and recognize them faster even if we don't understand them that much.
+What is happening here then is that by repeating the experience more and more, we get to <mark>retrieve the words and recognize them faster</mark> even if we don't understand them that much.
 For example, I am talking with a random cool Mexican guy eating some barbacoa tacos, and "blah blah, Todo, blah blah...".
 Well, I got to recognize the word "todo," even if it does not bring me the full understanding of the discussion at least the first step of recognizing the word from my memories is a huge step in language learning.
 Real understanding can never happen without first recognizing the items and words in language learning.
 </p>

 <br/>